-The node provides a QR code on the system service label, which is on the node top cover, that you can scan using a QR code reader and scanner with a mobile device to get quick access to the Lenovo Service Information website.
-The Lenovo Service Information website provides additional information for parts installation, replacement videos, and error codes for system support.
+The server provides a QR code on the system service label, which is on the inside of the server cover, that you can scan the QR code with a mobile device and a QR code reader application to get quick access to the Lenovo Service Information website.
+The Lenovo Service Information web site provides additional information for parts installation, replacement videos, and error codes for server support.